 Facial Anatomy of the Cheekbones

 Cheekbone fractures often are painful if they are displaced.
-Often the individual that has the cheekbone fracture will find that chewing, talking, yawning or anything having to do with the movement of the face in that area, will be painful.
-The additional fracture pain is due to the compression of the zygoma (cheekbone area) on the muscles that are below which help you chew.
+Often the individual that has the cheekbone fracture will find that chewing, talking, yawning or anything having to do with the movement of the face in that area will be painful.
+The additional fracture pain is due to the compression of the zygoma (cheekbone area) on the muscles that are below.

 The area of the cheek extending to the teeth of the maxilla (upper jaw) may also be numb.
 This is due to the injury to the infraorbital nerve which is often involved at the fracture site.
 Sensation usually returns up to nine months later.

 Diagnosis of these injures is made after a CT scan.
 If you have an orbital injury, an ophthalmologist should also examine the eye to make sure that there is no damage to the globe.